datopian/ckanext-querytool/README.md

 #### HTML/Jinja2 Templates

-CKAN (and this extension) use [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) for templating.
+CKAN (and this extension) uses [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) for templating.
 The templates for this extension can be found in [`ckanext-querytool/ckanext/querytool/templates`](https://github.com/datopian/ckanext-querytool/blob/master/ckanext/querytool/templates).
 Any changes in these HTML files should be reflected immediately in the UI immediately, but if you're not seeing them, you may need to restart CKAN.

 Additionally, if you need to override a template found in CKAN core, you can simply copy the file found in CKAN core into the `ckanext-querytool/ckanext/querytool/templates` directory and make your changes there.
 You must make sure that it's placed in the same directory structure as the original file, e.g. if you want to override the `package/read.html` template, you would copy the file from `ckan/templates/package/read.html` to `ckanext-querytool/ckanext/querytool/templates/package/read.html`.